LAUREL NAKADATE

 Since then, Simon Tarr’s films have been screened on every continent (yes, even Antarctica) in hundreds of film festivals.
 His prior eleven films are available on DVD from Netflix and Amazon, and as digital downloads from QuarkNova.com.
 He has performed his live VJ shows at conferences, festivals and clubs from Tokyo to New Orleans and everywhere in between."

-2. With all the technology and knowledge that you have come up with, why not mix multiple movies instead of using only clips from Nanook of the North?
+1. How is done?
+Is there an equivalent conversion for elements from the music DJ to a video DJ?
+Is the only difference the visual element?2.
+With all the technology and knowledge that you have come up with, why not mix multiple movies instead of using only clips from Nanook of the North?

 Three words: spontaneous, bold, indifferent